archlinux/aur/ente-server-man.1.md

 INSTALLATION
 ------------

 To get the Ente server running a working PostgreSQL database (to store Ente object meta data and user data) and MinIO bucket (to store encrypted object data) is required.
 Furthermore, a HTTPS proxy like Nginx is recommended to be used to access the Ente server.
 Lastly, the ente-cli tool can be used to easily upgrade ente-server account size limit and account expiry.
-This manual describes a setup using all the aforementioned components:
+This manual describes a setup using all the aforementioned components, installing them on the same host.

+**Package installation**:

+- To install all required components on the same host, it is recommended installing them as dependent packages:
+    ```
+        pacman -S minio minio-client nginx postgresql --asdeps
+    ```

 **MinIO setup**: